rachel-rebecca/portfolio/README.md

-This project is hosted using firebase and can be found using this link: https://rachelmaki-dev.web.app/
+This project is hosted using firebase and can be opened by clicking this link: https://rachelmaki-dev.web.app/